Rim-777/grocery-api/README.md

 #### Common logic:
 The first edition that allows users to add products to a shopping cart and get bonuses and discounts.
 #####
-Detailed swagger documentation on http://localhost:3000/api-docs
+Detailed swagger documentation on the [localhost](http://localhost:3000/api-docs) and [the deployed version](https://groceryapi.herokuapp.com/api-docs/index.html)
 #####
+For playing with the APP around you can use swagger docs UI.
+#####
-For playing around it can be used as a UI, to make it possible and populate some list of products and related actions please run:
+Please note to make it possible on the [localhost](http://localhost:3000/api-docs) you should populate some list of products and related actions by running the following command:

 ```shell
 $ bundle exec rails db:seed
 ```

+#### Closest tasks to do:
+1) Add users association
+2) Add uses authentication
+3) Add functionality for removing products from shopping carts

 ### License